If you’ve not already heard of Florence Schechter, she’s on a mission to open the world’s very first Vagina Museum.

 What’s your vision for the museum?

 The dream is to have a space somewhere in London with four permanent galleries.
 Science; this will hold all the health information such as anatomy, menstruation, contraception and of course animal vagina info!
 Culture; this will look at the vagina’s representation in art so will display paintings, music and literature.
 Society; this will cover everything from sexual violence to the vagina’s place in religion.
 The history gallery will essentially be a feminism gallery and will cover the history of repression and how we’ve documented vaginas throughout time and where feminism is at now.
 In addition to these permanent galleries, there will also be a topical temporary gallery that rotates.
-I’d also like an event space and for the museum to have a community outreach program so we can work on projects with relevant charities.
+I’d also like an event space and for the museum to have a community outreach programme so we can work on projects with relevant charities.

 Phew, big plans then?